 “9-1-1” – The three-digit telephone number that has been designated as the “Universal Emergency Number,” for public use throughout the United States to request emergency assistance.
 It is intended as a nationwide telephone number giving the public direct access to a Public Safety Answering Point (PSAP) which will be responsible for taking the appropriate action.

 ACD Queue – The system of arrangement for automatic call distribution.
 It determines how to handle calls – routes and prioritizes, according to who needs to handle them.
 The system’s order for the call jobs in a queue depends on the priority system being used.
-Usually, calls are moved in the same order that they were placed on the queue.
+Usually, calls are moved in the same order that they were placed in the queue.
 But in some cases, certain calls are given higher priority.
-The queue is set by handling instructions in a database, and is currently only available through the vConsole.
+The queue is set by handling instructions in a database and is currently only available through the vConsole.

 ALI (Automatic Location Identification) A 9-1-1 Feature by which the name, address and responding agencies associated with the number of the telephone used to dial 9-1-1 is displayed at the PSAP at the time the call is answered.